Translate

 The flat was perfect—at least, that’s what Emma had thought when she first moved in.
 Affordable rent, a decent view of the park, and most importantly, no damp.
 A rare find in London.

-Emma frowned, stepping back.
+Emma frowned.
 “Weird,” she muttered to herself.

 Over the next few days, she tried to ignore it.
 She told herself it must’ve been there all along, that she’d simply overlooked it in her excitement about the move.
-But something about it gnawed at her.

-And then the knocking started.
+Then, the knocking started.

 It came late at night, soft and rhythmic.